 Next month Margaret Glaspy will be embarking on a tour of far bigger stages than that of Johnny Brenda’s, when she hits the road supporting indie legends Spoon, which will have her at our very own Fillmore on Wednesday, May 4th.
 But, during our chat, she tells me that the size of the venue has little to do with how her performances play out: “In terms of venue, not a lot changes… The intent is very much the same, whether you’re playing in a tiny club with 50 people or a stadium.”
 Though, she does tell me that her opening set will be a little something different from what fans have previously heard and will span the entirety of her still relatively-short career: “On this upcoming tour with Spoon we’re gonna be playing some things from Devotion, some brand new songs, and some songs from Emotions and Math, the full spectrum.”

-Emotions and Math is Margaret Glaspy’s debut LP, released in 2016 and what brought her to Johnny Brenda’s, while Devotion was her follow-up, which was released in 2020, yet had the same hurdles as any other album that dropped during the pandemic.
-“What’s wild about that record is it never really saw the light of day live,” she tells me, going on to say that it provided a slight hurdle, “I was used to having live feedback.
+Emotions and Math is Margaret Glaspy’s debut LP, released in 2016 and what brought her to Johnny Brenda’s, while Devotion was her follow-up, which was released in 2020, yet had the same struggles as any other album that dropped during the pandemic.
+“What’s wild about that record is it never really saw the light of day live,” she tells me, going on to say that it provided a slight hurdle: “I was used to having live feedback.
 I don’t really do social media, like I don’t have Instagram on my phone.
 I think not having a live audience was weird.”
 However, the sophomore album was quite well received, critically.
 “Glaspy takes listeners through the full spectrum of heart-centric matter, from in-love to lovelorn, and it’s all connected through consistently excellent vocal work and a bold sonic landscape,” proclaimed No Depression, while Paste said, “Building on a well-received debut, and taking a bold step in a new direction… It’s an impressive feat that Glaspy manages to do both at once.”

 Margaret Glaspy has some new music since Devotion dropped, both released and unreleased.
 Last month she released “Love Is Real,” an orchestral Americana number that she tells me was conceived in quite an untraditional manner: “’Love Is Real’ is an iPhone recording that we put to a string quartet.
 But it’s me and my husband, Julian Lage, playing it in a laundry room [laughs].”
 The single’s B-side, “Heart Shape,” was released earlier this week and, although the song certainly fits neatly alongside “Love Is Real,” the “upbeat [track] about hope and positivity” (echoing sonic sentiments of some of the best alternative folk of the ‘90s), was recorded using an entirely different process.